mdahmad/Tempus_Assignment/README.md

 #### Annotation workflow
 The notebook contains three steps: 1) exploratory analysis, 2) reading and preparing the VCF, and 3) annotating the VCF.
 ### Part 0: Input
-The notebook takes the VCF file and the VCF output filename prefix as inputs. <br>
+The notebook takes the VCF file and the VCF output filename prefix as inputs. <br> Example: <br>
 `vcf = "Challenge_data_renamed.vcf"` <br>
 `file_prefix = "Challenge_data"`
 ### Part 1: Exploratory analysis